 The third and newest method for developing a quantity takeoff is enhanced cost estimating services, which combines the power of artificial intelligence with experienced estimators to provide the benefits of both manual and digital methods for takeoffs.

 While there are a few companies offering cost estimating services, only one company is using machine learning to fundamentally revolutionize how quantity takeoffs are done: 1build.
 1build is by far the best takeoff service because it uses next-generation artificial intelligence and deep learning to improve the detail and accuracy of quantity takeoffs.
 With this revolutionary approach, a builder simply subscribes to the service, uploads plans, and then receives a detailed quantity takeoff or cost estimate.

 Once plans are uploaded, estimators with decades of field experience in every construction sector review the plans and leverage complex AI algorithms to accurately count and measure takeoff items.
 The result is that the construction quantity takeoff is delivered in a fraction of the time it would take to produce either manually or digitally and with greater accuracy.
 With AI-powered cost estimating services, you can save time, eliminate headaches, and increase your chances of winning bids.

-To learn more about how enhanced cost-estimating services can help you with your next quantity takeoff, sign up for a free demo today.
+To learn more about how enhanced cost estimating services can help you with your next quantity takeoff sign up for a free trial today.